NiCHE: Network in Canadian History & Environment / Nouvelle initiative canadienne en histoire de l’environnement

 Two elected representatives, one from the New Scholars group and one from our regional networks, and an advisory board of international scholars and government researchers support the executive.

-The day-to-day operations of the network are handled largely by two people:
+The day-to-day operations of the network is handled largely by our NiCHE Assistant:

 Former Team Members